 This defines the responsibilities of the Alliance Program Committee and establishes written guidelines to ensure understanding of the relationship between the Committee and the HEUG Board.

-The Alliance Conference is the primary source of revenue for the HEUG, it is critical for this committee to operate under guidelines established by the HEUG board to ensure that the revenue generation continues for years to come.
+The Alliance Conference is the primary source of revenue for the HEUG, it is critical for this committee to operate under guidelines established by the HEUG board to ensure continued revenue generation for years to come.